 There is year-round fishing in Lake McLaren and in the Ruahihi Canal.
 You are required to have a fishing licence.
 You can buy a licence online from Fish and Game New Zealand or from participating sports shops.
 Season licences expire 30 September each year.

 Wairoa River and McLaren Falls

-On the Wairoa river near Tauranga, Trustpower runs the Kaimai Hydroelectric Power Scheme this includes a superb recreational area, popular for kayaking, rafting, fishing, running and picnicking.
+On the Wairoa river near Tauranga, Manawa Energy runs the Kaimai Hydroelectric Power Scheme.
+This includes a superb recreational area, popular for kayaking, rafting, fishing, running and picnicking.
 To provide great white water for recreational kayakers and rafters, we regularly release water from McLaren Falls dam during warm months.